smart-mobile-software/arisedocs/docs/source/setup.rst

 2. Create a new app
 --------------------

 Enter an application name without any space.
 An application will contain a set of experiments.
-The application name should be entered without any space (this application name will be used later in your code).
+The application name will be used later in your code.

 3. Create and configure your variation
 ---------------------------------------